settinghead/script-writer/LLM_CONVERSATION_REFACTOR_PLAN.md

 1. **No Backward Compatibility**: This refactoring removes all legacy code without backward compatibility.
 Old tables, classes, and patterns will be completely deleted and replaced.
 No migration layers or deprecated code paths will be maintained.

-2. **Functional + Closure + TypeScript Patterns**: The implementation strongly favors functional programming patterns with closures and comprehensive TypeScript typing.
-No classes should be used - prefer functions, interfaces, and closures for state management and behavior encapsulation.
+2. **Functional + Closure + TypeScript Patterns**: New code strongly favors functional programming patterns with closures and comprehensive TypeScript typing.
+For existing code, only rewrite to functional patterns if complete rewriting is already necessary.
+Preserve working class-based code where practical.

 3. **Continuous Build Integrity**: Every phase must maintain a passing `npm run build`.
 By completion, all tests must pass with `npm test -- --run`.
 No broken builds are acceptable during the refactoring process.